 Once you’ve gone through this exercise, you’ll be ready to dive deep into the development process.
 We recommend using a low-code technology like Glide to make this happen.

-Step #6 of MVP Checklist: Use a Low-Code Platform like Glide
+Step #6: Use a Low-Code Platform like Glide

 Glide is a powerful visual development tool that allows you to use something as simple as a Google Sheets document as a database.
 Plus, it’s a scalable platform that will allow you to switch to more flexible tools like a MySQL database if you find it necessary over time.